Diana Muir Appelbaum

-Diana Muir, also known as Diana Muir Appelbaum, is a Newton, Massachusetts, USA, historian best known for her 2000 book Reflections in Bullough's Pond, a history of the impact of human activity on the New England ecosystem.
+Diana Muir, also known as Diana Muir Appelbaum, is an American historian from Newton, Massachusetts, best known for her 2000 book, Reflections in Bullough's Pond, a history of the impact of human activity on the New England ecosystem.

 Personal life

-Appelbaum was born on base at Fort Belvoir, Virginia.
-Her father was in the army and the family lived in several states before settling in the small town of Old Lyme, Connecticut, when she was entering 11th grade.
+Appelbaum was born at Fort Belvoir, Virginia.
+Her father was in the army, and the family lived in several states before settling in the small town of Old Lyme, Connecticut, when she was entering eleventh grade.
 She won an AFS Intercultural Programs scholarship and spent a year in Llay-Llay, Chile, before graduating from Old Lyme High School.
-She attended Barnard College of Columbia University in New York City.
+She attended Barnard College of Columbia University, in New York City.
 Her parents are Elizabeth Carmen (née Whitman) and the nuclear engineer Peter Karter (né Patayonis Karteroulis).
 Her paternal grandparents were Greek.
 Her sister is the entrepreneur Trish Karter.
 She is married to Paul S. Appelbaum, a psychiatrist and professor at Columbia University with whom she has co-authored articles.
-They have three adult children, Binyamin Appelbaum, Yoni Appelbaum and Avigail Appelbaum.
+They have three adult children, including Binyamin and Yoni Appelbaum.